-Cadillac V-8 engines are equipped with a crankcase ventilating system and an oil filter to keep the oil in the best condition possible.
+Cadillac V-12 engines are equipped with a crankcase ventilating system and an oil filter to keep the oil in the best condition possible.
 The ventilating system, which functions automatically, prevents dilution and contamination of the oil by removing the vapors which seep past the pistons.

-The oil filter removes dirt and solid matter from the oil until it gradually becomes so clogged that it ceases to function.
-The filter cartridge must then be replaced.
-Normally, replacement should be at 12,000 miles.
+The oil filter removes dirt and solid matter from the oil and is connected to the line which supplies oil to the valves.
+It requires no attention other than draining every 6000 miles, as described on page 57, to remove the accumulated foreign matter.
 The oil pan and screen should be removed and thoroughly washed with gasoline every 12,000 miles to remove any carbon or foreign particles that may have collected.